Dolibarr/dolibarr/SECURITY.md

 ## Scope for qualified vulnerabilities

-ONLY vulnerabilities discovered, when the following setup on test platform is used, are "validated":
+ONLY vulnerabilities discovered, when the following setup on test platform is used, are "valid":

 * $dolibarr_main_prod must be set to 1 into conf.php
 * $dolibarr_nocsrfcheck must be kept to the value 0 into conf.php (this is the default value)